Primality of closed path polyominoes: Closed paths

 \end{defn}

 Intuitively, a closed path is a path in which the two ends meet and the cells have a common edge only with the previous and next ones.
 Roughly speaking, it is similar to a pearl necklace on a table.
-The assumption $n>5$ is suitable for our purpose as we can see in the next remark.
-Anyway it is not restrictive; in fact it is known that all polyominoes with less than 6 cells are simple polyominoes (see for instance \cite{golomb}), so they are well known for what concerns the primality of $I_\cP$ and other properties of such an ideal.
+The assumption $n>5$ is not restrictive, in fact it is known that all polyominoes with less than 6 cells are simple polyominoes (see for instance \cite{golomb}), so they are well known for what concerns the primality of $I_\cP$ and other properties of such an ideal.

 \begin{rmk} \rm Let $\cP$ be a closed path and $A_1,A_2,\dots,A_n,A_{n+1}=A_1$ the sequence of cells of $\cP$ having the properties in Definition \ref{def closed path}.
 Let $i\in \{1,\ldots,n\}$ and consider the cells $A_{i-1},A_i,A_{i+1}$.
 Up to reflections or rotations we have only one of the two arrangements described in Figure~\ref{fig:simple} (A) and (B).